Xerox 820: Reception

 Xerox was the second Fortune 500 company after Tandy Corporation, and first major American office-technology company, to sell a personal computer.
 It had experience with large customers, unlike Apple or Tandy.
 InfoWorld's reviewer stated that he and his colleagues were glad when Xerox announced the 820, because "at last a recognized business-equipment manufacturer had brought out a standard CP/M" computer at a low price; dealers reportedly were also pleased to sell a computer from a well-known company.
 The Rosen Electronics Letter also unfavorably reviewed the 820 in June 1981, however, describing it as a disappointing, "me too" product for a leading technology company like Xerox.
 In November it stated that the new IBM PC was much more attractive; "we think the bulk of the sales will go to IBM".
 They did choose the PC, introduced one month after the 820; Yankee Group said after the latter's discontinuation that it "sort of got blown away right then and there by the IBM announcement".
 Xerox hoped to sell 100,000 820s in two years, but reportedly failed to do so in four; Micro Cornucopia reported in October 1983 that a dealer had thousands of 820 motherboards for sale for $39.95.
-Xerox discontinued the 16/8 and 820-II in early 1985.
+Xerox discontinued the 16/8 and 820-II in early 1985; InfoWorld's article stated that "few will notice [their] demise".
 Yankee Group predicted that the company would introduce its own PC clone.